lightstep/terraform-lightstep-aws-dashboards/modules/ec2-dashboard/README.md

-# Lightstep AWS EC2 Dashboard
+# Cloud Observability AWS EC2 Dashboard

-This module provisions a Lightstep dashboard for AWS EC2.
+This module provisions a Cloud Observability dashboard for AWS EC2.